lindavr/Docs/ContributorGuide/tools-and-setup.md

 ##Permissions in GitHub

-Anybody with a GitHub account can contribute to docs.microsoft.com content through one of our [public repositories][DocsPubRepos].
+Anyone with a GitHub account can contribute to docs.microsoft.com content through one of our [public repositories][DocsPubRepos].
 No special permissions are required, as you have read access to public repositories by default.

 **Note:** If you are a Microsoft employee, you must work in one of our private content repositories.
 First visit [https://opensourcehub.microsoft.com/](https://opensourcehub.microsoft.com/) to join your Github and Microsoft credentials for the GitHub "Microsoft" organization.
 Then ask a member of your content development team to add you to the appropriate GitHub team for read permissions in your private repository.
 Once you have read permissions, you will be able to fork the private repository later.